benmvp/slides/2018/reactathon/why-react.md

 </div>

 NOTES:
-- Let's talk about the 6th reason: server-side rendering or "Isomorphic React"
+- Let's talk about server-side rendering or "Isomorphic React"
-- "Isomorphic JavaScript" or "Isomorphic React" is the idea of using the same templates rendered client-side on initial server render
+- "Isomorphic JavaScript" or "Isomorphic React" is the idea of using the same templates rendered client-side on **initial** server render

 /////